 - Monitor your sleep Many people will be having difficulty sleeping at the moment due to changes in routine, lack of direct light, and moving around or exercising less.
 Going outside once a day can help with this or, as mentioned above, opening a window and getting some fresh air.
 There are also other things you can do to help your sleep.
 Get up and go to bed at the same time, establishing a proper routine.
 Try to keep electronics out of your bedroom if you can, and try not to look at your phone, laptop, or TV for an hour or so before bed.

 - Try to tune out of social media.
 It’s natural to want to keep up with what’s going on in the world.
 But compulsively checking social media can seriously impact your mental health, making you feel fearful and anxious.
 It can be difficult, especially if your phone is your line of communication with friends, family, and the world, but setting short periods of time to be away from your phone can really help.

 Making sure you’re well connected during this time can be a big help for your mental health.

 You may find it helpful to:

-- Regularly schedule calls with loved ones.
-This can be something as simple as a ten minute phone call every day, but you can schedule other activities.
+- Regularly scheduled calls with loved ones.
+This can be something as simple as a ten-minute phone call every day, but you can schedule other activities.
 Netflix Party lets you watch films on Netflix with your friends, meaning you can chat and watch films or TV together even when apart.
 Some people have also been using Skype or Zoom to host trivia quizzes for friends and family.
 Staying connected is really important, so find out what works well for you.